back

 EXTRA: ffmpeg drawgrid filter ffmpeg crop filter good examples of cropping

-To add grid lines to a cube face you can use drawgrid, but first make cube face borders, here red, 8 pixels wide on faces 2000x2000.
+Make a new black 2000x2000 px tif file, add grid lines to it like the cube faces above, you can use drawgrid, but first make cube face borders, here white, 8 pixels wide on faces 2000x2000.

 t=8 The thickness of the drawn cell.